 A few things to consider when buying a new mattress.

-- High density memory foam is more durable and longer lasting
+- High-density memory foam is more durable and longer lasting than lower density foam.

 - Make sure the return process works on your terms.

 Consumer surveys show that memory foam mattresses have the highest owner satisfaction in the industry.
 It was first used by Tempurpedic in the early 1990s, and is still the main selling feature of most high-end mattresses today.

 Memory foam is also the most expensive part of a mattress, which is why many companies use less of it.
 Instead, they use layers of latex, conventional foam, or fluffy covers.
 They claim this is for “better bounce” or “better cooling”, but in fact it is to reduce their manufacturing costs.

 Mattresses can get dirty – really dirty.
 Doesn’t it make sense that you should be able to wash it?

 Zippers are often the most expensive single component of a mattress cover, which is why many brands still do not offer a removable and easily washable cover.

 What if it's too firm or too soft?

 If your mattress is too soft or too firm, some online mattress companies will offer you a free topper.
 This means you may spend $800 - $1200 on a new mattress only to cover it with a $50 topper from Amazon.
 It is a bad solution to the reality of mattress buying.

 Buying online is certainly better than buying in a store, but most of the new online brands only offer a single firmness option, and you may be forced to settle for something that is not perfect.